 - To my (our) agreement to hold the Screenwriters’ Workshop harmless from, and defend them against, all claims, demands, losses, costs, damages, judgments, liabilities and expenses (including attorney’s fees) arising out of or in connection with any stories submitted to the Screenwriters’ Workshop competition or on any screenplay developed out of such stories.

-- That the Screenwriters’ Workshop may retain the material submitted for use in connection with its Screenwriters’ Workshop programs, and thereafter for its archival collection of educational materials and for use on its website, as to which use I (we) expressly waive compensation.
+- That the Screenwriters’ Workshop may retain the material submitted for use in connection with its Screenwriters’ Workshop programs, and thereafter for its archival collection of educational materials, as to which use I (we) expressly waive compensation.
 Specifically, I/we give permission for my/our script to be used in SWW’s 2nd Tuesday Table Reading Series where MCTC students read, analyze, and write coverage of the script (which is later sent to the writer or writers).
-The top 3 scripts may be read in 2nd Tuesday series.
+The top 3 scripts may be read in the 2nd Tuesday reading series.